wp-plugins/iflychat/readme.txt

 * **Chat Content Engagement**: Engage users of chat by sharing pictures, videos, and URLs from across the web.
 Users can also express emotions using our customisable Emoticons set.

+* **Share Files**: Attach files in chat.
+Users can upload and share files with others in private chat as well as in chat rooms.

 * **SSL Support**: We provide automatic encryption for SSL based sites.

 * **Single Sign-on**: No separate login to chat.
 If a user is logged-in to your website, then chat automatically logs him/her in.

 * **Translation**: All strings in the chat plugin are translatable.

+* **Browser based Mobile Chat App**: We provide standalone browser based mobile chat application.
+Users can access both pop and embed chat in mobile devices, smartphones and tablets.

 * **Chat Logging**: Retrieve logs of your chat rooms using our custom [shortcode](https://iflychat.com/blog/2014/02/view-chat-room-logs-wordpress-using-shortcode).